 10% is not a good place to start.
 Although, I’ll say that is an understatement since I consider it a harmful place to start at for 99.9% of us.
 Here’s why:

 You are Not Letting God Lead

 When I’ve come across those that do not believe in tithing but still feel anchored to the tithe (10% minimum), their reasoning is very stange.
-It’s as if they thought they were told they were born with a genetic disorder prohibiting them from walking.
-But since then they’ve learned it’s not true and strangely enough, have made the decision that continuing to use the wheelchair is more logical than than trying to learn to walk.
+It’s as if they just discoverd they have the power to walk after believing they were paralyzed their whole lif…but strangely enough, have made the decision that being anchored to the wheelchair is a more logical decision than than trying to learn to walk.

 I typically find out that there was no prayer about what they should give and there probably wasn’t even a look at the budget.

 I get that 10% is easy.
 I also get that we have to start somewhere.
-So, I’d rather give 10% than let my laziness get in the way and not give at all.
-But keep in mind that because we are solving your laziness through mindless giving it does not make tithing ‘good’.
-Is 10% good?
-No. Is it a start?
-Yes.
-Giving something is better than giving nothing, so it is “better”; but don’t mistake “better” for “good”.
+So, I understand why some would rather give 10% than let laziness get in the way and not give at all.
+Solving laziness with mindlessness does not make what you are doing right.
+10% is a place that you can start at since giving something is better than giving nothing, but don’t mistake better for right.

-The same goes with my relationship with God.
+The same goes for my relationship with God.
 Every week you can show up with the same old vacuum cleaner that shows God you know he’s there, but you really don’t care to uncover the complexity of the desires of his heart.
 After you’ve given the vacuum cleaner, try using the lazy excuse with your wife – “But it’s a start”.
 You’ll find out whether your giving was right or wrong pretty fast.

 Remember when you were first in love with your boyfriend/girlfriend?
 Remember all those questions you used to ask?
 Curiosity about the other person shows a lot about how much in love you are with them.
 So the question is, are you curious about God or do you treat him as if he is there to listen to you?
 Your monotonous and mindless giving demonstrates that your relationship with God is all head and no heart.
 Although i find that to be ironic.